Disneyland Paris Itinerary: 2 Parks in 1 Day

 Our favourite Disney park is still DisneySea in Japan, but we think Disneyland Park holds its own with Magic Kingdom in Orlando and Disneyland California.

-If you are trying to decide on visiting Disneyland Park vs Walt Disney Studios Paris, then Disneyland is certainly the stronger park with a classic Disney feel and more rides.
+If you are trying to decide on visiting Disneyland Park vs Disney Adventure World, then Disneyland is certainly the stronger park with a classic Disney feel and more rides.

-It’s worth getting a two-park ticket so you can visit both, though, even if you just pop over to Walt Disney Studios for a few hours, as there are some fun rides.
+It’s worth getting a two-park ticket so you can visit both, though, even if you just pop over to Disney Adventure World for a few hours, as there are some fun rides and the beautiful new World of Frozen.

 Recommended Reading